 How do I cancel my Equifax Your Credit and Identity subscription?

 We are sorry you want to leave us!
-If you would like to cancel your annual subscription please call us on 13 8332.
+If you would like to cancel your annual subscription you can do so in one of two ways:

 What should I do to protect me and my family from ID theft?